ProjectAlita/projectalita.github.io/docs/user-guide/collections.md

 2. Click the **Publish collection** icon to submit your collection for review, similar to the individual prompt publishing process.
 The collection will be evaluated according to guidelines for quality and relevance.
 3. Once approved, your collection will be published and made available under the **Collection** menu for community use.

-**Note**: A Collection must contain public prompts before publication.
+**Note**: A Collection must contain already published prompts before publication.

 ### How to Delete a Collection